zcysky/zcysky.github.io/_pages/about.md

 I got my Bachelor degree from Huazhong University of Science and Technology in 2023.
 I am generally interested in **Program Analysis and Verification**, especially on algebraic tools and its theoretical aspect, for better scalability, compositionality, and efficiency.
 Most of my research is based on Abstract Interpretation and Kleene Algebra with Tests.

-> I work on formal methods (i.e. how to use mathematics to design programs) as opposed to software engineering (i.e. how to design programs avoiding any use of mathematics). ---- Patrick Cousot

 News
 ------
 - 2025.8: One paper got accepted at LMPL workshop@OOPSLA 2025.